cadazab/MachineSetUp_and_Wiki/DeveloperExperience.md

 ![gestures](/images/MacGestures.gif)

-Yes, yes!!,  I know, you also can configure multi-touch gestures in Linux, but I tried multiple times (I am a nerd how like to play crashing linux OPs and raspberry pi’s), and you will never have the same smooth results from the Mac trackpad.
-It is fast, intuitive, and let you work in multiple tasks in a really fast and easy way.
+Yes, yes!!,  I know, you also can configure multi-touch gestures in Linux, but I tried multiple times (I am a nerd and like to play at crashing linux OPs and raspberry pi’s), and you will never have the same smooth results as from the Mac trackpad.
+It is fast, intuitive, and lets you work on multiple tasks in a really fast and easy way.
+A multi-taskers dream.

-The bottom line is, I would happily use Linux or Mac to program, but not windows, (At the university, I and some other students used to repeat: Oh sweet lord protect me from having to program in windows!!! ), but if I have the option, I will go for a Mac Laptop.
+The bottom line is, I would happily use Linux or Mac to program, but not windows, (At University, I and some other students used to chant: Oh sweet lord protect me from having to program in windows!!! ), but if I had the option, I would go for a Mac Laptop.